juanpc2018/Amiga-PPC-links/README.md

 FPGA or PiStorm+Emu68k Software Emualtion, </br>
 compatible Hardware to interact with real Amiga Hardware PCB. </p>

-C) CyberStorm PPC604e Boards. </br>
+C) CyberStorm PPC604e Boards, </br>
 Motorola + PowerPC CPU. </br>
 There is also stand alone PowerPC PCI cards from Sonnet and others, </br>
-work on BigBox Amigas with MEDIATOR PCI or Prometheus PCI Riser Board. </p>
+works on BigBox Amigas with MEDIATOR PCI or Prometheus PCI Riser Boards. </p>